 The needs of immigrants and families suffering from the death of the breadwinner led Father Michael J. McGivney to respond by founding the Knights of Columbus, a fraternal benefit society that has grown into a worldwide financial and charitable organization.

 Thanks to the efforts of Father Michael J. McGivney, assistant pastor of St. Mary’s Church in New Haven and some of his parishioners, the Connecticut state legislature on March 29, 1882, officially chartered the Knights of Columbus as a fraternal benefit society.
 The Order is still true to its founding principles of charity, unity and fraternity.

 The Knights was formed to render financial aid to members and their families.
 Mutual aid and assistance are offered to sick, disabled and needy members and their families.
 Social and intellectual fellowship is promoted among members and their families through educational, charitable, religious, social welfare, war relief and public relief works.

-Interested in becoming a Knight?
+Interested in learning more about the Knights?
 Click the Link above to learn more.